fpereiro/gotoB/readme.md

 - C2 depends on S1 and S3.
 - C3 depends on S1, S2 and S3.

-To make matters more complicated, these components also modify parts of the state:
+These components also modify parts of the state:
 - C1 can modify S1, S2 and S3.
 - C3 can modify S1 and S2.